i-olivares/e-signature/README.md

 # electronic signature tool for PDF's

-The code for the signing process is based on the npm package node-signpdf (https://www.npmjs.com/package/node-signpdf) although many parts of the code have been modified by me.
-The signature is made using a #PKCS12 standard.
-Once the file is uploaded, the internal structure of the pdf (see image below on the left) is modified to include the information of the electronic signature and the e-signed file can be again downloaded.
-An audit trail of every change or visualization of the document is carried out and is also added in a .zip file when the signed pdf is downdoaded (see fig. on the right bottom).
+The code for the signing process is based on the npm package node-signpdf (https://www.npmjs.com/package/node-signpdf) although many parts of the code have been modified and adapted by me.
+The electronic signature is performed using a sha256 algorithm.
+Once the file is uploaded, the internal structure of the pdf (see image below on the left) is modified to include the information of the electronic signature.
+The e-signed file can be again downloaded together with an audit trail of every change or visualization of the document is carried out and is also added in a .zip file when the signed pdf is downdoaded (see fig. on the right bottom).

 ![image](https://user-images.githubusercontent.com/57218498/105958162-8b0b9200-607a-11eb-8d6e-33db97fc81db.png)